-The Commonwealth Environmental Water Holder has entered into formal partnership agreements with the Victorian Environmental Water Holder, the New South Wales Office of Environment and Heritage, the South Australian Murray-Darling Basin Natural Resource Management Board, Banrock Station, the Nature Foundation South Australia, the Ngarrindjeri Regional Authority and the Renmark Irrigation Trust.
+The Commonwealth Environmental Water Holder has entered into formal partnership agreements with the Victorian Environmental Water Holder, South Australian Department of Environment and Water, the New South Wales Office of Environment and Heritage, the South Australian Murray-Darling Basin Natural Resource Management Board, Banrock Station, the Nature Foundation South Australia, the Ngarrindjeri Regional Authority and the Renmark Irrigation Trust.
 These agreements outline the way in which the Commonwealth Environmental Water Holder and staff of the Commonwealth Environmental Water Office will work with partners to coordinate the management of environmental water.
 The Commonwealth Environmental Water Holder also continues to work collaboratively with other partners where formal agreements are not in place.